mddilley/discover-svelte/README.md

+# Discovery Day (5/1/2020): Comparing Svelte JS and React JS

+I hacked away at Svelte JS on the front-end using [sveltestrap](https://github.com/bestguy/sveltestrap), [svelte-apollo](https://github.com/timhall/svelte-apollo), and [svelte-routing](https://github.com/EmilTholin/svelte-routing).
+Data was fetched from an existing [Hasura](https://github.com/hasura/graphql-engine) test instance that feeds another application in order to focus solely on the front-end.

-*Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*
+_Looking for a shareable component template?
+Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)_

 ---